AbsaOSS/datasets-similarity/README.md

 tuned, and a validation set for validating the results.

 #### Definition of table similarity:
+Two tables are similar if they have at least *k* similar columns.
 ![img_1.png](docs/similarity_def.png)
 >Parameter **important columns** is user input.
 >